 Drawing is foundational to all other visual arts and graduate students should reach a level of mastery in drawing which supports artistic and creative integration in all aspects of the artist's activity.
-This course requires graduate students to demonstrate their mastery of drawing and its complex of execution, fluency in media, historical awareness and critical facilities.
+This course provides graduate students with instruction, critique, research opportunities, and studio practice on an advanced level.